 Currently, you can buy this kind of decking for between $6 – 7 a lineal foot.
 That’s pretty expensive for an unproven product that fuses two already suspect materials.

 Does it make sense to take a chance and hope that a warranty will cover the problems that might also arise out of this hybrid decking?

 Obviously, we’re a hardwood decking company.
-We don’t sell composite decking.
-Nor will we ever sell those product for those very reasons.
 We’ve worked hard to bring high-quality, reliable decking materials to our customers for close to 20 years.
 We know that both families who are saving to build a deck, or homeowners looking to remodel on a whim want the same thing.
 A beautiful, reliable, outdoor retreat that they can enjoy, and not have to fuss, or worry over.
 When all is said and done it’s important to realize two things:

 - When you buy hardwood decking you’re paying for a proven product.

 - When you pay for these new, hybrid product, you’re paying for their marketing budget.